domschrei/aquaplanning/README.md

 * Universal and existential quantifications
 * All ADL features, i.e. disjunctive conditions with `or`, `imply`, and non-atomic `not` expressions
 * Action costs (in its basic form `(:function total-cost - number)`, with constant positive cost per operator)
+* Derived predicates (as long as the resulting ground axioms are not directly recursing on themselves)

 For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.
 For grounding purposes, Aquaplanning traverses the problem's (delete-)relaxed planning graph, resulting in a reasonable amount of atoms and actions in most cases.